zixiangcodes/zixiangcodes/README.md

 👋 Hi, I’m Zack or Zi-Xiang!
 I'm 28 years old as of 2021.
 Self-learning to program for a better career!
 These are my attempts to code.
 I’m interested in life, programming, philsophy, politics, thinking, lifting weights, self-improvement, modding video games (and playing them), and of course, Warhammer 40,000.

-💞️ I’m currently learning to improve myself in Python and Lua due to modding AI files in Dawn of War II - Retribution, which uses 'Scripting at Relic' (SCAR).
+💞️ I’m currently learning to improve myself in Python and Lua due to modding AI files in Dawn of War II - Retribution, which uses 'Scripting at Relic' (SCAR), a variant of LUA.

 📫 How to reach me :